Picross vs Nonogram vs Griddlers vs Hanjie

 Nonogram

 "Nonogram" is the most common English-language name and the one used throughout this site.
-It comes from a Japanese term, hōsōkei (nonogram is often credited to a Japanese puzzle magazine's naming, alongside "nonograms" being a play on their originator's name, Non Ishida).
-It's the closest thing this puzzle has to a neutral, international name, which is why it's the default term in most English puzzle apps and books today.
+Despite the puzzle's Japanese origin, the word itself was coined in Britain by puzzle collector James Dalgety, who built it from its Japanese originator, Non Ishida — "Non" from her name plus "-gram" from "diagram."
+It caught on after The Sunday Telegraph began publishing the puzzles in 1990, and it's now the closest thing this puzzle has to a neutral, international name, which is why it's the default term in most English puzzle apps and books today.

 Picross